- When buying shower curtains try to buy 100% cotton (instead of plastic), as this can be recycled and composted.

 - Look for these (or give them away) on Freecycle groups.

-- Your local Co-op superstore should have empty buckets they can give you for free.
+- Your local Co-op superstore may have empty buckets they can give you for free.

 Brushes and Mops: